tennis vs badminton

 Badminton vs. tennis speed

 One has to be very quick to volley or backpedal to cover the ground for an overhead smash.
 Returning serve against slice requires very fast movement to cut to intercept services coming in at extreme angles.
-Having said that, badminton requires fast, bursty movement almost all the time during a rally while Tennis players’ movements are relatively slower on baseline rallies and increase as the player gets closer to the net.
+Having said that, badminton requires fast, bursty movement almost all the time during a rally while tennis players’ movements are relatively slower on baseline rallies and increase as the player gets closer to the net.

 Core strength required tennis vs. badminton

-Core strength in Badminton and Tennis is key but I would give the edge to Badminton as the turning and twisting in 3D is key.
+Core strength in Badminton and Tennis is important, but I would give the edge to Badminton as the turning and twisting in 3D is key.
 As to upper body strength, Tennis has the edge in requirements as the racket and ball are heavier and overwhelming raw service speeds and straight-out groundstroke winners are key advantages to win a point.

 Precision requirements in tennis and badminton

 Badminton requires relatively higher precision than Tennis.
 All things being equal, the Badminton court is much smaller than a Tennis court.
-In Badminton, to gain an advantage over the opponent, one has to be able to direct the shuttle to your intended spot which is just out of reach of the opponent – this requires great precision.
+In Badminton, to gain an advantage over the opponent, one has to be able to direct the shuttle to one intended spot which is just out of reach of the opponent – this requires great precision.
 In badminton lingo, it’s called Placement.

 Differences in technique and skillstennis vs. badminton